daeyath/sqlcmd/README.md

 Commonly to use binary please use your favorit C++ compiler to compile source code.
 And then run compiled program with `./sqlcmd` in Unix shell.
 I'm using LLVM compiler for using.

 Sqlcmd has an input prompt for entering data as parameters.
 Parameters are inserted into SQL scripts.
-For example, the '${Test}' parameter will display Test when the script is run, and the user can enter it.
+For example, the '${Test}' parameter will display Test when the script is run, and the user can enter the value.
+And value changed in SQL script.